 Credit Hour Awarding and Review Process:

 Maria College follows a semester format with fall and spring semesters having a minimum of 15 weeks with an additional week for final examinations.
 Summer semester terms consist of fewer weeks of instruction and weekend terms consist of fewer days of instruction but both formats still adhere to federal and state credit hour regulations in terms of instructional time, amount of work required and expected outcomes.
 The academic calendar for each of these configurations must provide a minimum of 750 minutes of instruction per credit hour.
 The standard meeting times for courses at Maria College are three 50-minute classes, two 75-minute classes and one 150-minute class per week (170 minutes with breaks included) which over a 15 week semester plus a 120 minute exam period provide at least 750 minutes of instructional time per credit hour.
-The academic calendar is prepared by the Registrar for approval by the Vice President for Academic Affairs and College President to assure compliance with federal and state credit hour regulations.
-The academic calendar for 2014-2015 is found at Academic Calendar.
+The academic calendar is prepared by the Registrar for approval by the Dean of the College and the President to assure compliance with federal and state credit hour regulations.
+Click to view Academic Calendar.

 Credit Hour Specifications: